vendia/blog/posts/2022-10-14-what-is-customer-360-with-vendia.md

 * Add in multiple data wrangling tools for managing, governing, combining data
 * Manage APIs for each point-to-point integration and keep them current with evolving schemas

 The walled gardens around data silos, both among departments and now among companies, begin to vanish.
-Not only can you have a complete view of _your_ Customer, you can have a more complete view of what is actually _your_ Customer and _your partners’_ Customer.
+Not only can you have a complete view of _your_ Customer, you can have a more complete view of what is actually _your_ Customer and _your partners’_ Customer. (see Figure 5)

-**Customer 360 Wheel Linked with a Partner's Customer 360 Wheel**
+**Figure 5: Customer 360 Wheel Linked with a Partner's Customer 360 Wheel**

 ![Customer 360 Partner Wheel](https://user-images.githubusercontent.com/105127677/196303143-0d97df23-72f9-4245-9097-330d4daf5999.png)

 <br/>